LGBTQ MinistryFostering full participation for all in local congregations

 WHO SHOULD TAKE THIS COLLABORATIVE?

-This course is designed for anyone who wants to work on inclusion in any religious community setting.
+This course is designed for anyone who wants to work on LGBTQ ministry in any religious community setting.
 Each participant will benefit in direct ways from the wisdom and experience of others in the community concerning starting and sustaining healthy change.

 - To establish a cohort of people who are leaders of faith communities that are interested in advancing issues of inclusion in their specific communities